-Makko (ground) 100 gram bag - From Asia, the bark of this tree is ground up and added to incense mixtures as a natural binder for making incense cones and sticks.
+Makko (ground)- From Asia, the bark of this tree is ground up and added to incense mixtures as a natural binder for making incense cones and sticks.
 Makko Base powder - cultivated mainly in Southeast Asia; from Kyushu to China, Taiwan, and Thailand the trees grow.

 Makko is also used instead of charcoal to burn incense ingredients and mixtures as in the Incense Trail

 style of incense burning.
 It does not affect the pure natural scents of the other ingredients.

 Origin: Southeast Asia

 Aroma Description: woody, smoky scent which disappears once mixed in perfect proportion to other ingredients

 Aromatic Note: Base